-During each conference, teachers review the student's progress and discuss his/her strengths and opportunities.
+During each conference, teachers and/or students review the student's progress and discuss his/her strengths and opportunities.
 Parents are encouraged to ask questions in order to learn as much as possible about their child's performance.
 We aim to make parent-teacher conferences a positive experience for everyone involved.